Financial Assistance for Your Military Child’s Remote Learning

 Remote Learning Financial Assistance

-Military families whose child or children are still having to participate in virtual learning or the hybrid form have had to shift their expenses to include the extra costs for their children.
+Military families whose child or children still have to participate in virtual learning or the hybrid form have had to shift their expenses to include the extra costs for their children.
 These expenses may include laptops, tablets, headphones, or other supplies.
 If you and your family need financial assistance, it’s best to check if you are able to receive financial support through the military relief society.
-While each branch has their own policies and programs, they all provide help to military members facing financial hardships.
+While each branch has its own policies and programs, they all provide help to military members facing financial hardships.

 Army Emergency Relief